grigoryshatalin/BuffAI/MilestoneSubmissions/KickStart.md

 ## Vision Statement
 For CU Boulder students, who struggle with academic planning, course selection, and optimizing their schedules, the Buff Blueprint is an AI-powered academic planning tool that automates course selection, builds personalized academic plans, and integrates navigation and professor ratings to enhance decision-making.
 Unlike manual degree planning and generic advising tools, our product leverages AI to provide tailored recommendations, streamline scheduling, and improve the overall academic experience through an intuitive and accessible platform.

+## Developmental Methodology
+We are using an agile developmental methodology where we will use user stories to define our requirements within our project.
+We are using a Github project board in a Kanban Board style to ideate and establish our high level project goals.
+We will have weekly scrum meetings to focus our work and ensure all team members understand the project in the same way.

 ## Communication plan
 Discord and IMS when needed.